 The observation server did send a service exception.

-Server: http://msgcpp-ogc-realtime.knmi.nl/msgrt.cgi?

-Sample request: http://msgcpp-ogc-realtime.knmi.nl/msgrt.cgi?&LAYERS=cloud_area_fraction&STYLES=cldmask/nearest&REQUEST=GetMap&service=WMS&VERSION=1.1.1&TIME=2015-09-25T11:30:00Z&WIDTH=1566&HEIGHT=622&BBOX=-70.46118,10.610472,89.74452,78.358154&SRS=EPSG:4326&FORMAT=image/png&TRANSPARENT=TRUE&EXCEPTIONS=XML

 The server returned an error when we tried to access the data.
 (Querying the capabilities worked fine).
 The error was also reported by somebody else (I just don’t remember who).
 We have until now no idea what caused this problem: